 If you lose or can’t access your mobile device, you won’t be able to log in to WordPress unless you disable two-factor authentication.
 To do this, log in to your HostPapa Dashboard and click My cPanel.

 In cPanel, click File Manager.

-In the File Manager directory tree, select the wp-content/plugins directory.
+In the File Manager directory tree, select the app/plugins directory.
 Select the google-authenticator directory and click Rename.
 Enter a new name for the directory and click Rename File.

 Go to your WordPress log in page.
 You should now see the Username and Password text boxes without the Google Authenticator code text box.

 If you have any questions or need help, contact HostPapa Support by opening a support ticket.
 Details about how to open a support ticket are here.